-ChangeSets can include any number of resources, and they even support additional configuration information, which currently is only needed for decision tables.
-Below, the example is expanded to load rules from a http URL location, and an Excel decision table from the classpath.
+Change Sets can include any number of resources, and they even support additional configuration information, which currently is only needed for decision tables.
+Below, the example is expanded to load rules via HTTP from a URL location, and an Excel decision table from the classpath.